 Is Google Veo free for image-to-video?

 Google video access depends on the surface.
 Consumer products, Google Vids, Flow, Gemini app, Gemini API, and Vertex AI are separate contracts.
-Gemini API Veo 3.1 video generation is a paid-tier route, so do not treat a free browser wrapper as the same thing as official API access.
+Google's current developer docs distinguish Gemini Omni Flash from Veo 3.1 rather than making every video route a generic Veo route.
+Do not treat a free browser wrapper as the same thing as official Veo access unless the current page, account, and plan prove the route.

-Can ChatGPT turn an image into a video for free?
+Can ChatGPT or Sora turn an image into a video for free?

 Do not assume that from the phrase alone.
-ChatGPT can help plan prompts and workflows, but direct image-to-video generation and export depends on the current product surface, account, region, plan, and available tools.
-Verify the live account route before promising output.
+ChatGPT can help plan prompts and workflows, but direct image-to-video generation and export depends on the current product surface, account, region, plan, queue, pricing, and available tools.
+OpenAI's current developer docs describe Sora video generation through the Videos API, with image references available for guiding a generation from an input image.
+Verify the live account or API route before promising output.

 Is it safe to upload product photos or faces?